Ginger Skillet

 • This pavakka puli kulambu stays good in the refrigerator for 2-3 days.
 Store it in an airtight container.

 • Sauteed and ground shallots plus tamaring gives a good amount of sweetness to this curry.
-But if your tamarind is not sweet only sour, add 1-1.5 tsp powdered jaggery for sweetness if preferred.
+But if your tamarind is not sweet only sour, add 1-1.5 teaspoon powdered jaggery for sweetness if preferred.

 pavakkai puli kulambu seivathu eppadi, how to make pavakka puli kulambu, pavakkai puli kuzhambu